janlelis/pws/README.md

 On Linux, please make sure you've got `xclip` or `xsel` installed (clipboard).

 OpenSSL 1.0
 ---
 You should use a Ruby built with bindings to an openssl version >= 1.0.
 If not, pws will fall back to a Ruby-only version of the PBKDF2 function.
 If using openssl 1.0 is not possible for you, you can work around the issue by using the `--iterations` option with a value < 75\_000 (see help).
 If you have problems using openssl 1.0 with your Ruby, please look for a solution in [this github issue](https://github.com/janlelis/pws/issues/7).

+Using a .pws file in the current working directory
+---
+Besides using the `--filename path/to/safe` option, you can shortly call `pws --cwd` for using a `.pws` file in the current directory.

 Updating from pws 0.9